root@webserver:~# ./nmap -T4 hope.windcorp.htb

 Updates the User’s Mobile Number in AD

-If the user clicks OK, the script updates the
+If the user clicks OK, the script updates the "mobile" attribute in AD with the new value.

 Command Injection - LDAPmodify